kmfidler/SDL_Tutes/README.md

 # Project Setup
-Get Sublime 3 Text from their (site)[https://www.sublimetext.com/3] Set up desired user settings in Preferences->Settings Set up SSH key for github repo
+Get Sublime 3 Text from their (site)[https://www.sublimetext.com/3] Set up desired user settings in Preferences->Settings Set up SSH key for github repo - this should be set up now.